.NET Aspire overview

 - Service discovery and connection string management: The app host manages to inject the right connection strings or network configurations and service discovery information to simplify the developer experience.

-project with only two helper method calls:
+project with a few helper method calls:

 // Create a distributed application builder given the command line arguments.